Analida's Ethnic Spoon

 5. Roll out your pie crust and cut 3" circles.

-6. Place 1 Tbsp if the filling in the center of the circle.
+6. Place 1 tablespoon if the filling in the center of the circle.

 7. Fold over into a half circle and crimp with the tines of a fork.

-8. Brush each with egg wash (1 egg that has been beaten with 1 Tbsp of water).
+8. Brush each with egg wash (1 egg that has been beaten with 1 tablespoon of water).
 Place on a baking sheet lined with parchment paper.
 Bake for 20-25 minutes until golden brown.

 Serve avocado, black beans, queso fresco empanadas as an appetizer, or you can make bigger ones to have as a simple dinner with a side salad.